I7-Examples/When-in-Rome-1/docs/source.txt

 	now Esther is dismissed instead.

 Instead of singing when Drinks is happening:
-	say "You start a song without really thinking about it, but Esther stops you with a gesture "
+	say "You start a song without really thinking about it, but Esther stops you with a gesture."

 Understand "goodbye" or "bye" or "farewell" or "ciao" or "adios" as "[goodbye]".